Information and Communication Technology

 “I also manage and update the database and spreadsheets to record ICT equipment located across the Trust including the PCs in the internet cafe and Computers on Wheels.
 I work with colleagues to respond to any ICT emergencies during normal working hours and out of hours, making sure equipment is up and running with minimal downtime.

 “I enjoy my role as every day is different and I come into contact with a diverse range of people.
-King’s is a busy and important part of Lambeth and Southwark, and I feel privileged to be a part of a team that enables medical staff to carry out their objectives and serve the community."
+I feel privileged to be a part of a team that enables medical staff to carry out their objectives and serve the community."

 Senior Technical Analyst – Ola Okesola